periareon/req-compile/README.rst

 Note that astroid is constrained by ``pylint``, even though ``pylint`` is not included in the output.

+If a passed constraints file is fully pinned, Req-Compile will not attempt to find a solution for the requirements passed in the constraints files.
+This behavior only occurs if ALL of the requirements listed in the constraints files are pinned.
+This is because pinning a single requirement may still bring in transitive requirements that would affect the final solution.
+The heuristic of checking that all requirements are pinned assumes that you are providing a full solution.

 Advanced Features
 -----------------
 Compiling a constrained subset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Input can be supplied via stdin as well as via as through files.
 For example, to supply a full
 solution through a second compilation in order to obtain a subset of requirements, the
 following cmdline might be used::